yaml2sbml-dev/paper/paper.md

 # Summary

 Ordinary differential equation (ODE)  models are used in various fields of natural sciences to describe dynamic processes.
 In the life sciences, they are mostly stored and exchanged using the the Systems Biological Markup Language (SBML),  a widely adopted community standard based on XML.
 The Parameter Estimation table (PEtab) format builds on SBML to describe parameter estimation problems.
-There exists a large number of software pipelines for simulating SBML models and performing parameter estimation for PEtab problems, hence, specifying ODE models in SBML and parameter estimation problem in PEtab provides access to a broad spectrum of tools.
+There exists a large number of software pipelines for simulating SBML models and performing parameter estimation for PEtab problems Hence, specifying ODE models in SBML and parameter estimation problem in PEtab provides access to a broad spectrum of tools.
 However, SBML is considered to be neither human-readable nor human-writable.
 An easy-to-use approach to construct the SBML/PEtab models for a given ODE model will facilitate model generation.

-In this contribution we present `yaml2sbml`, a Python tool for converting ODE models specified in an easy to read and write YAML file into SBML/PEtab.  `yaml2sbml` comes with a format validator for the input YAML, a command-line interface and a model editor to: 1) create an ODE model programmatically in Python which can then be written into SBML/PEtab or YAML and 2) edit an ODE model previously encoded in YAML.
-Several examples highlight the usage of `yaml2sbml` on realistic problems.
+In this contribution, we present `yaml2sbml`, a Python tool for converting ODE models specified in an easy-to-read and -write YAML file into SBML/PEtab.  `yaml2sbml` comes with a format validator for the input YAML, a command-line interface and a model editor to: 1) create an ODE model programmatically in Python which can then be written into SBML/PEtab or YAML and 2) edit an ODE model previously encoded in YAML.
+Several examples illustrate the use of `yaml2sbml` on realistic problems.

 # Statement of need

-Ordinary differential equations (ODEs) are a vital tool in various  mechanistic modelling of biological processes.
+Ordinary differential equations (ODEs) are a vital tool in mechanistic modelling of biological processes.
 ODE models span a wide range of scales and applications, from molecular to population level [@FroehlichKes2018, @RaimundezDud2020_arxiv] and arise e.g. as discretizations of Partial Differential Equation models [@FischerFie2019] or moments of stochastic systems [@Engblom2006].

-The Systems Biological Markup Language (SBML) is a widely adopted community standard for specifying biological reaction networks [@HuckaFin2003]. [sbml.org](http://sbml.org/SBML_Software_Guide/SBML_Software_Summary#cat_12) lists more than 100 software tools, that accept SBML as their input format for simulation of dynamic models, among them [@HoopsSah2006; @FroehlichWei2020; @RaueSte2015; @KaschekMad2019].
-The [biomodels.net](biomodels.net) data base contains more than 1000 published models in the SBML format [@NovereBor2006].
+The Systems Biological Markup Language (SBML) is a widely adopted community standard for specifying biological reaction networks [@HuckaFin2003]. [sbml.org](http://sbml.org/SBML_Software_Guide/SBML_Software_Summary#cat_12) lists more than 100 software tools that accept SBML as their input format for dynamic model simulation, among them [@HoopsSah2006; @FroehlichWei2020; @RaueSte2015; @KaschekMad2019].
+The [biomodels.net](biomodels.net) data base contains more than 1,000 published models in the SBML format [@NovereBor2006].

-Model parameters can be estimated from data via a maximum likelihood or maximum a posteriori estimator.
-Therefore, the states of the system need to be mapped to measured quantities by an observable function and a measurement noise model needs to be specified.
-The PEtab format was recently introduced to extend the SBML format by specifying observables, measurements, experimental conditions and parameters to be estimated in tab-separated value files [@SchmiesterSch2021].
+Model parameters can be estimated from data by formulating a likelihood function.
+To do so, system states must be mapped to measured quantities by observable functions, and a measurement noise model must be specified.
+The PEtab format was recently introduced to complement SBML by tab-separated value files specifying observables, measurements, experimental conditions, and estimated parameters [@SchmiesterSch2020].
 Currently 9 software toolboxes support PEtab as an input format, among them COPASI, D2D and AMICI/pyPESTO.

-Despite its broad usage, constructing an SBML model from scratch is often tedious, as SBML is considered neither human-readable nor human-writeable.
-In particular for persons from other research fields who might be interested in using the broad spectrum of available tools, it is demanding.
+Despite its broad usage, constructing an SBML model from scratch is often tedious, as SBML is considered neither human-readable nor -writeable.
 Therefore, various approaches to facilitate model construction from text-based input formats or in code have been presented [@BornsteinKea2008; @CannistraMed2015; @GomezHuc2016; @SmithBer2009; @Poolman2006].
-The tool by [@GomezHuc2016] offers a text based input format, that is tightly tied to MATLAB, as the tool translates MATLAB code into SBML.
-Other tools have a text based input format that is centered around chemical reactions and not around ODEs directly [e.g. @Poolman2006], or only offer a text-based [@SmithBer2009] or only a Python-based way of defining SBML models [@CannistraMed2015], but not both at the same time interchangeably.
+The tool by [@GomezHuc2016] offers a text-based input format tightly tied to MATLAB, as the tool translates MATLAB code into SBML.
+Other tools have a text-based input format centered around chemical reactions and not around ODEs directly [e.g. @Poolman2006], or only offer text-based [@SmithBer2009], or only programmatic Python-based access [@CannistraMed2015], but not both interchangeably.
 Also, none of the aforementioned tools support PEtab or other formats for specifying parameter estimation problems.

-Here we present a human readable and writeable format for ODE models based on YAML, that can be validated and translated into SBML and PEtab via the Python tool `yaml2sbml` or a command line interface (CLI).
-Building the input format on YAML allows the input to be easily parsed and validated, while remaining the simplicity of a text based input.
+Here, we present a human-readable and -writeable format for ODE models based on YAML that can be validated and translated to SBML and PEtab via the Python tool `yaml2sbml` or a command line interface (CLI).
+Building the input format on YAML allows the input to be easily parsed and validated, while keeping the simplicity of a text-based input.
 Furthermore, `yaml2sbml` comes with a format validator and a Python-based model editor that allows to generate, import and export a YAML model within code.

 # Tool and Format